Texture of Single Vanishing Subtrace in Neutrino Mass Matrix: Indirect realization of type I seesaw with symmetry for nonsingular textures

 \right). \ee

-In order to find the field transformations corresponding to the new `rotated' symmetry defined by $S$ (Eq. \ref{SC33}), we apply the same rule as in Eq. (\ref{conjugation}) or Eq.(\ref{star}), with caution, for all the fields $f$: \be T^Z_f = S^\dagger\; T^{0Z}_f\; S \ee and extending in the case of the 5-dimensional $\Phi$ the matrix $S$ to be $S_{ex}=\mbox{ {diag}} \left( S, 1_{2\times2}\right)$.
-Note that we do not get generally diagonal matrices $T^Z_f$ because of the rotation $S$.
-Thus one can write down similar constraints to those of Eqs.(\ref{constr1}, \ref{constr2}, \ref{constr3}) corresponding to the rotated symmetry, albeit with Yukawa couplings and vevs without the subscript $0$, and by solving them we get: \be M_{R} = \left(
+In order to find the field transformations corresponding to the new `rotated' symmetry defined by $S$ (Eq. \ref{SC33}), we apply the same rule as in Eq. (\ref{conjugation}) or Eq.(\ref{star}), with caution, for all the fields $f$: \be T^Z_f = S^\dagger\; T^{0Z}_f\; S \ee and extending in the case of the 5-dimensional $\Phi$ the matrix $S$ to be $S_{ex}=\mbox{ {diag}} \left( S, 1_{2\times2}\right)$. { We state in Table~(\ref{newtableC33}) the resulting assignments for the fields under $Z_8 \times Z_2$.